Limitations on Standard Sirens tests of gravity from screening: Implications for dark sector interactions and cosmic self-acceleration

 Note that since we are in the dark matter frame, this would be the resulting effective expansion of a modified theory of gravity where the dark matter is minimally coupled but the baryons are nonminimally coupled in such a way that a transformation into Einstein frame would make baryons minimally coupled.
 The effective total matter energy density parameter $\Omega_m$ hence needs to be interpreted accordingly.
 In the baryon frame, Eq.~\eqref{eq:MinimalPlanckMass} represents a minimal criteria for cosmic acceleration to be caused by dark sector interactions specified by $C$ and $D$.
 The criteria is minimal, or conservative, in the sense that some interaction may already be required to allow the universe to reach the steady state $\dd^2\check{a}/\dd\check{t}^2=0$.

 Importantly, for nonuniversal couplings $C$ and $D$, the dark degeneracy between the two in the large-scale structure is restored~\cite{Lombriser:2014ira,Lombriser:2015sxa}.
-This is because $\check{c}_T$ is no longer constrained by the measured speed of gravitational waves and hence does not break the degeneracy.
+This is because $\check{c}_T=\check{c}_\gamma$ is no longer constrained by the arrival time difference of gravitational waves and light and hence does not break the degeneracy.
+In other words, the speed of gravitational waves and light is the same in the dark matter frame and in the baryon frame independently of the values of $C$ and $D$.
 Hence, in contrast to modified gravity~\cite{Lombriser:2016yzn}, an observationally compatible self-acceleration effect emanating from the couplings $C$ and $D$ can be realised as long as baryons and photons remain uncoupled in the baryon frame, which is evident as the couplings and scalar field sector can be chosen to mimic standard cosmology both in the cosmological background evolution and the large-scale structure~\cite{Lombriser:2015sxa}.
 We leave an analysis of such scenarios to future work.